hotwax/oms-documentation/deployment&configuration/nifi/View-and-manage-processors.md

     - Start or stop the Process Group based on operational requirements, ensuring efficient resource utilization and workflow execution.

 6. **Run Once**
     - Execute a selected Processor exactly once, based on configured execution settings.
-Works only with Timer driven and CRON driven scheduling strategies.
+However, this only works with Timer-driven and CRON-driven scheduling strategies.

 7. **Enable/Disable:**
     - Enable or disable all processors within the Process Group to control data processing activities and optimize system performance.